Mediathek / Laboratory of Architecture #3

 -

-Architects in ChargeKakha Maisuradze, Tea Tabagari, Nika Gomelauri, Hylke Bleeker, Irakli Abashidze, Dimitri Shapakidze
+- Architects In Charge:Kakha Maisuradze, Tea Tabagari, Nika Gomelauri, Hylke Bleeker, Irakli Abashidze, Dimitri Shapakidze

-From the architect.
+Text description provided by the architects.
 To be inviting is a central aspect forming the architectural concept of the third municipal Mediatheque opened in 2017 in Tbilisi Georgia.

 The building is located in the center of the park, in the district where the housing blocks stand surrounded by the vast and industrial zones.
 The project is aimed to fill the deficit of the cultural and educational facilities of the area.
 The Building serves as a traditional and a multimedia library for children and adults, it has the reading halls, children play areas, spaces for the lectures and various presentations.
 Mediatheque is also a venue for conferences, concerts and exhibitions.